6 Solutions to Fix Can't Format SSD in Disk Management

 3. Type list disk into the Diskpart terminal and hit Enter.
 From the list of disks, select your SSD.

-4. Type pick disk X (substitute "X" with your SSD's disk number) to choose your SSD, then hit Enter.
+4. Type select disk X (substitute "X" with your SSD's disk number) to choose your SSD, then hit Enter.

 Disk Management fails to format an SSD